opentechinstitute/commotion-router/README.md

 make
 ```

-The ImageBuilder will be downloaded and configured to for the ubnt target.
-Resulting images will be located in build/bin.
+The ImageBuilder will be downloaded and configured to for the ubnt target. *Resulting images will be located in build/bin*.
 To build for version 1.0 of release foo with target bar, with debugging turned on and MD5 checking off, you would run the following (this is just an example and will not complete):

 ```
 mkdir build